 - Both the wontons and the Napa cabbage will cook quickly.
 Be prepared to serve promptly.

-- To add more vegetables use chopped bok choy or Chinese broccoli.
-Add at the same time as the wontons and Napa Cabbage but cut back on the wontons and cabbage by about half so there is enough room to simmer everything.
+- To add more vegetables, use chopped baby bok choy, shiitake mushrooms, or Chinese broccoli.
+Add at the same time as the wontons and Napa Cabbage but cut back on the wontons and cabbage by about half, so there is enough room to simmer everything.

-So if winter is still in full force in your neck of the woods or if you just adore soup like I do then make yourself this amazing Homemade Pork Stuffed Wonton Soup!
+So if winter is still in full force in your neck of the woods and you have tired of chicken noodle soup, then make yourself this amazing Homemade Pork Stuffed Wonton Soup!
 It will make you the center of attention with your friends and family!

 Ingredients